 By construction, $\lm(\NF(f,u)) \prec \lm(f)$.

 \begin{definition} Let $S$ be a subset of $\KX$ and fix $f$ in $\KX$.
-Define {\bf complete reduction of $f$ with respect to} $S$ to be the output $\NF(f,S)$ of the following procedure $\NF$ applied to $f$ in $\KX$: \begin{itemize} \item[(a)] If $f=0$, return $f$ and stop. \item[(b)] If the set $S':=\{ u\in S: \lm(u)$ divides $\lm(f)\}$ is empty, return
+Define {\em complete reduction of $f$ with respect to} $S$ to be the output $\NF(f,S)$ of the following procedure $\NF$ applied to $f$ in $\KX$: \begin{itemize} \item[(a)] If $f=0$, return $f$ and stop. \item[(b)] If the set $S':=\{ u\in S: \lm(u)$ divides $\lm(f)\}$ is empty, return

-\item[(c)] Choose some $u$ in $S'$ and replace $f$ by $\NF(f,u)$.
-Go back to step (a). \end{itemize} \end{definition} The next two lemmas show that complete reduction defines an algorithm and that this algorithm is essentially independent of choices: $f\mapsto \NF(f,S)$ is a well-defined function up to a nonzero constant.
+\item[(c)] Otherwise, choose some $u$ in $S'$, replace $f$ by $\NF(f,u)$, and go back to step (a). \end{itemize} \end{definition} The next two lemmas show that complete reduction defines an algorithm and that this algorithm is essentially independent of choices: $f\mapsto \NF(f,S)$ is a well-defined function up to a nonzero constant.

 \begin{lemma} The procedure $\NF$ terminates in a finite number of steps. \end{lemma} \begin{proof} The procedure $\NF$ applied to a nonzero polynomial $f$ produces a (non-unique) sequence of nonzero polynomials $f=f_0, f_1, f_2, \ldots$ with strictly decreasing leading monomials: $\lm(f)\succ\lm(f_1)\succ\lm(f_2)\succ\ldots$.
 (Indeed, we either apply Step (b) and set $f_{i+1}= f_{i}-\lc(f_i)\lm(f_i)$ (in order to recursively call $\NF$) or we apply Step (c) and set $f_{i+1}= \NF(f_{i}, u)$ for some monomial $u$.
 In either case, $\lm(f_{i-1}) \succ \lm(f_{i})$.)
 But $\succ$ is a well-ordering and thus the sequence $\lm(f),\lm(f_1),\lm(f_2),\ldots $ is finite.
 The procedure thus terminates. \end{proof}